So, your toddler is practicing their MMA skills now (by the way, teaching your toddler self-defense is a great idea!)

 - 5 reasons why toddler hit

 This is the most common reason why your toddler is hitting.
 They are angry, and they want to lash out.
-If you want to know how to deal with a toddler hitting, then you need to know how to deal with an angry toddler!
+So if you want to know how to deal with a toddler hitting, you need to know how to deal with an angry toddler!

-When dealing with anger, many people resort to physically hitting people or hitting other things.
+Many people resort to physically hitting people or hitting other things when dealing with anger.
 This is also true for your toddler.

 This is shown when sports stars score, or win a game.
 Fists hit their air, which is a release of a sudden rush of positive emotion.

-This is very much the same as anger, only this time it is a release of frustration so your toddler can reset and try whatever they are doing again.
+This is very much the same as anger, but it is a release of frustration so your toddler can reset and try whatever they are doing again.

-Sometimes, when we are trying something difficult which needs a steady hand or concentration, we need to release pent up frustration before trying again.
+When trying something difficult that needs a steady hand or concentration, we need to release pent-up frustration before trying again.

 Your toddler might be punching to release frustration.

-This is a very common reason, and one that is difficult to deal with unless you are also dealing with the source of this learning.
+This is a principal reason and challenging to deal with unless you are also dealing with the source of this learning.

 Your toddler might be hitting out because they feel like they are not getting enough attention.
-We all know that toddlers have a tenancy to constantly demand your attention, and this may be something they do to try and get it.
+We all know that toddlers have a tenancy to constantly demand your attention, which may be something they do to try and get it.